 If you're working from home or an office and looking to upgrade your equipment, the 31-inch LG Digital Cinema monitor is definitely worth a look.
 With a decent amount of vertical tilt and height adjustment, the first thing you'll notice about the LG 31MU97 is that you'll absolutely be able to get it into a position to suit your work setup.
 It's an unassuming design, but that reflects its positioning as a professional piece of hardware, rather than a gimmicky, glitzy consumer toy.

 Keep in mind that you could be looking at it for hours upon hours a day and the plainness becomes very appealing.
 Besides, the display itself is beautiful.
-If you're used to a standard widescreen monitor then this will look just slightly wider.
+If you're used to a standard widescreen monitor then this will look just slightly wider (see our favourite ultrawide monitors here).

 And it is: the aspect ration is an unusual 256:195 (pretty close to 17:9).
 Before you go jumping on the 4k bandwagon, though, you need to weigh up whether the monitor meets your requirements or not.